 On this day in 1943, Second Lieutenant Elsie Ott becomes the first woman to receive the U.S. Air Medal.
-She’d performed an invaluable service just two months earlier, serving as a flight nurse on the first intercontinental air evacuation flight.
+She’d performed an invaluable service: She'd been the flight nurse on the first intercontinental air evacuation flight.

 Believe it or not, she’d never even flown in a plane before.
-Have you ever wondered where this country would be without brave ladies such as these?
+Where would this country be without brave ladies such as these?

 Ott joined the Army Nurse Corps in September 1941, a few months before the attack on Pearl Harbor.
 After a few brief assignments in the States, she was dispatched to Karachi, India.